 We loved the no-frills Bar Rodriguez a busy local favourite set by a square, Casa Pico on Alameda de Hercules, Casa Ricardo’s, a traditional place with a wooden bar, hams hanging from the ceiling, walls filled with framed pictures of the owners with visitors; and Eslava, a charming, unpretentious place serving some of the best Spanish food I’ve ever had.

-Side points: We also loved the tiny book cafe, El Viajero Sedentario, a rare find along Alameda de Hercules, with its book-lined walls, wooden floors, and a courtyard, open for coffee and cake.
+Don’t miss: We also loved the tiny book cafe, El Viajero Sedentario, a rare find along Alameda de Hercules, with its book-lined walls, wooden floors, and a courtyard, open for coffee and cake.
 The Alameda de Hercules also hosts an arts and crafts market every Sunday morning from 7.30am, where you can browse, paintings and sculptures by local up-and-coming artists, as well as trinkets, antiques and knick-knacks.

 2 Palacio Bucarelli, a hotel in a 17th-century palace